Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 You may be able to join this trial if the following apply to you.

-- You have typical symptoms of coronavirus COVID-19 infection:
+- You have symptoms of coronavirus COVID-19 infection, for example:

 - high temperature (greater than 37.8°C)

-- You are aged 50 years or older
+- You are aged 18 years or over

-- You have had a positive coronavirus COVID-19 test and are well enough to stay at home
+- You have had a positive COVID-19 test and are well enough to stay at home

 - You are willing to use reliable contraception during treatment and for 28 days after your last dose of camostat if you or your partner could become pregnant.